Want to Avoid Disruption? Then Keep Exploring

 Believe it or not, photography giant Kodak, which filed for bankruptcy in 2012, actually invented the digital camera.
 Steve Sasson, the engineer who created the potentially game-changing technology in 1975, was met with puzzled bosses who could not comprehend the future opportunity, or why customers would ever want to view photographs on a monitor.

-Kodak’s business was optimised for developing photographs, not capturing memories, so the idea was not explored.
+Kodak’s business was optimized for developing photographs, not capturing memories, so the idea was not explored.
 Had Kodak built the capability to bring new products to market and evolve its business model, it could have led the digital revolution from the front.
-Instead, the reverse happened: after years of foot dragging, Kodak perished at the hands of competitors who had grasped the digital opportunity.
+Instead, the reverse happened: after years of foot-dragging, Kodak perished at the hands of competitors who had grasped the digital opportunity.

-Contrast Kodak with Amazon, a company that was once dismissed as mere book seller.
+Contrast Kodak with Amazon, a company that was once dismissed as a mere bookseller.
 In 2008, it experimented with what is now Amazon Web Services as a way to operate IT infrastructure more effectively.
-It soon realised that the approach it was developing could be used to provide external customers with computing services.
+It soon realized that the approach it was developing could be used to provide external customers with computing services.
 Six years later, Amazon is the company to beat in the cloud computing market.

-Amazon’s willingness to flip a business model on its head can create runaway success stories, while stubbornly clinging to an established business model often signals an organisation’s demise.
+Amazon’s willingness to flip a business model on its head can create runaway success stories, while stubbornly clinging to an established business model often signals an organization’s demise.